 T.D.
-Jakes’ Dexterity Sounds Inks Distribution Deal with Roc Nation
+Jakes’ Dexterity Sounds Inks Distribution Deal With Roc Nation

 - Lift It Up by Alvin Garrett

-CEO of T.D.
-Jakes Enterprises, T.D.
-Jakes has blazed a trail for powerful faith-based content in the media and entertainment industry where none existed before, spanning film, television, radio, publishing, podcasts, a self-titled talk show, and a Grammy® award-winning music label.
-Twice featured on the cover of TIME magazine as America’s Best Preacher and as one of the nation’s 25 Most Influential Evangelicals, as an accomplished film producer, T.D.
-Jakes’ movies have catapulted the faith-based film industry to impressive heights.
-He is the founder and senior pastor of The Potter’s House, a global humanitarian organization and 30,000+ nondenominational multicultural church and humanitarian organization church that reaches millions.
+Slide in the comments and give us your thoughts on the deal and the new album!

 T.D.
-Jakes’ Dexterity Sounds Inks Distribution Deal with Roc Nation was originally published on praiserichmond.com
+Jakes’ Dexterity Sounds Inks Distribution Deal With Roc Nation was originally published on globalgrind.com